Looking for a dental marketing company? Learn how our dental marketing agency can help you.

 It is also a good idea to get your clients to like your Facebook page.
 This will allow you to create a community audience to advertise to.
 If you can’t get them to like your page, you can always target them by uploading their email addresses as well.

-Need more ways to stay in contact?
-Start with a welcome email.
+Start with a welcome email for every new customer or newsletter subscriber.
 On average, 320% more revenue is attributed to them on a per email basis than other promotional emails.

-Your targeting options here are impressive as well, and one way to make sure your ads reach the right audience is to target by income.
-That way you can set up different ads to target different segments of your audience.
+One way to make sure your ads reach the right audience is to target by income.
+That way, you can set up different ads to target different segments of your audience.

 For example, you could target routine cleanings to lower income levels, while delivering ads for elective or cosmetic procedures like teeth whitening to those with higher incomes.

-To set up the ad with the correct targeting, log in to your AdWords manager and create your ad as usual.
+To set up the ad with the correct targeting, log in to your Google Ads manager and create your ad as usual.
 In your campaign, click “Settings” and select the “Locations” tab.